joe-fennell/piccolo-lite/README.md

 ![example workflow](https://github.com/joe-fennell/piccolo-lite/actions/workflows/python-package.yml/badge.svg)

-# Piccolo Lite
+# Piccolo-Lite
+> NOTE: this project is under development and not considered stable

-Stripped down xarray implementation i/o and Radiometric Correction.
+Stripped down xarray implementation to read/calibrate/convert piccolo spectral sequences into NetCDF4 files.

+The design principals are:
+- Allow simple access to the Piccolo datasets
+- Use the xarray/NetCDF4 data models
+- Make use of coordinates and attributes in order to keep the metadata with the measurement
+- Apply radiometric correction in one transformation
+- Append metadata after any processing to describe the transformation

-> Note this is not affiliated with the original, excellent Piccolo project which can be found [here](https://github.com/TeamPiccolo/)
+> This is not affiliated with the original Piccolo project.
+Their homepage can be found [here](https://github.com/TeamPiccolo/).

-> Note this project is under development and not considered stable

 ## Installation
 ```bash